Outreach Engagement Specialist

 CODAC Health, Recovery & Wellness, Inc. has received approval to implement a State Targeted Response to the Opioid Crisis (Opioid STR).
 The grant is intended to support specialized screening, linkage case management, outreach and recovery support services, including Medication Assisted Treatment (MAT) for persons with Opioid Use Disorders (OUD).
 Grant Funded Position.

 Outreach Engagement Worker is responsible for engaging individuals who have been identified by hospitals, emergency personnel, families, faith community and other social service agencies as having a substance use disorder, specifically those with Opioid Use Disorder (OUD), into treatment services.
-These services are provided as part of MAATs 24/7 programming.
+These services are provided as part of MATs 24/7 programming.
+Work hours may include shifts outside of regular hours on weekends, evenings or overnights to meet program needs.

 Essential Duties and Responsibilities